Denying Manning Exercise is Ploy To Muddle His Mind

 About the Writer: Sherwood Ross is a Miami-based public relations consultant who also writes on political topics.
 To contribute to his Anti-War News Service or comment, reach him at firstname.lastname@example.org

-Posted by Sherwood Ross on Mar 30 2011, With 0 Reads, Filed under Heroes, Military.
+Posted by Sherwood Ross on March 30, 2011, With 270 Reads Filed under Heroes, Military.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.